top of page

 • Mold spores: Common in damp areas, mold can lead to allergic reactions.

-• Flea saliva: Flea allergies are very common; up to 15% of pets may be sensitive to flea bites.
+• Flea saliva: Flea allergies are very common, many pets are sensitive to flea bites.

 Pets with environmental allergies may show signs of discomfort during specific seasons or after exposure to these allergens.